Anupurba-iitpkd/Mini_project_Extraction_of_Effective_visual_words_from_images_for_unsupervised_Learning/README.md

 Visual words were extracted from images using SIFT, ORB and FAST feature descriptors for unsupervised learning tasks.

-Open CV version required : 4.4.0 and above (for executing SIFT) other dependencied : Numpy, Pandas, Sklearn, Sklearn Image, Scipy, Matplotlib
+Open CV version required : 4.4.0 and above (for executing SIFT) other dependencies : Numpy, Pandas, Sklearn, Sklearn Image, Scipy, Matplotlib

 Colab notebook is divided into the following sections : All the sections can be executed independently.